davidkuchar/ios-tip-calculator/README.md

  * [x] Additional: German translation
  * [x] Additional: User can split the bill up to ten ways using a slider (slider snaps to integer values)

-## Walkthrough of all user stories:
+## Walkthrough of all user stories

 ![Video Walkthrough](TipCalculator.gif)